• Subscribe to our newsletter

 Candy Dempers

-Candy Dempers is MD of Mediaheads360.
-Dempers has 20 years of experience in the media industry, with 17 years in radio.
+Candy Dempers is commercial director at Algoa FM and OFM.
+She was previously MD of Mediaheads 360.
+Dempers has decades of years of experience in the media industry, with 17 years in radio.
 She specialises in programming and content integration strategies across multi-channel platforms.

 Follow Us